thamarnan/vu-dials-util/README.md

 # vu-dials-util
-Bash command to test and update settings in vu-dials via console
+Bash script to test and update settings in vu-dials via console.
+Leverage the command like tools like wget, curl jq, etc.